-If you were arrested for driving under the influence of alcohol, drugs, prescriptions, or a combination of them, David Pflaum is the DUI lawyer known as the right defender.
-He protects the rights of his clients and gets the gets the best possible results for them.
+If you were arrested for driving under the influence of alcohol, drugs, prescription medication, marijuana, or a combination of them, David Pflaum is the right DUI lawyer with over 25 years of expertise to defend you.

-You have constitutional rights.
-A skilled DUI lawyer like attorney Pflaum makes a difference in the results of a DUI prosecution.
+An experienced DUI lawyer like Mr. Pflaum makes a positive difference in the outcome of a DUI defense.

 The procedures to get a person out of custody depends on the circumstances of the alleged crime and the present status of the accused, i.e., ties to the community, employment, ownership of property, age, health, prior criminal record, military experience and character references.

 Click on the following words to learn more: get out of jail asap.

 The right DUI lawyer in Vista has expertise litigating cases prior to trial.
 The following area are important ways to successfully defend a charge of driving under the influence.

 The Detention.
 One important way to defend an accusation of a DUI is to determine whether the police had a valid reason to detain you or pull over your car.

 If the California Highway Patrol is involved, there should be a mobile video audio recording system (“MVARS”) of the driver operating his or her vehicle before he or she was pulled over.